siv2r/bip-frost-signing/README.md

 ## Introduction

+TODO: some intro about frost (see rfc-draft for idea): [1] threshold property [2] verifiable like using single pubkey (like normal schnorrsig)

-Certain parts of this document are reproduced from [BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) because of the similarities between the FROST and MuSig2 signature schemes.
+Certain parts of this document are reproduced from [BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) due to the similarity of the FROST and MuSig2 signature schemes.

 - [ ] subsections
 	- [ ] motivation